ncatlab/nlab-content/pages/9/3/6/9/9639/content.md

 If one accepts this heuristics of electron+flux *composite particles*, then it provides the following heuristic explanation of the fractional quantum Hall effect, in fact it provides two alternative explanations.

-First, at simple Landau filling fraction $\nu = 1/q$ with $q$ odd, there are $q$ flux quanta per electron.
-Thinking of these as being coupled in the form of "composite bosons" (since $q$ is assumed to be odd, which are indeed the primary filling fractions seen in experiment, though far from the only ones) then the effective system is now bosonic and hence may [[Bose-Einstein condensate|condense]] to give the fractional quantum Hall phase. ([Girvin & MacDonald 1987 p 1254](https://doi.org/10.1103/PhysRevLett.58.1252))
+First, at unit filling fraction $\nu = 1/q$ with $q$ odd, there are $q$ flux quanta per electron.
+Thinking of these as being coupled in the form of "composite bosons" (since $q$ is assumed to be odd, which are indeed the primary filling fractions seen in experiment, though far from the only ones) then the effective system is now bosonic and hence may [[Bose-Einstein condensate|condense]] to give the fractional quantum Hall phase ([Girvin & MacDonald 1987 p 1254](https://doi.org/10.1103/PhysRevLett.58.1252)).

 Further exposition of this perspective by [Störmer 1999](#Störmer99) is quoted [below](#Störmer99Quote).

 \linebreak

-But [Jain 1989](#Jain89), [1992](#Jain92), [2007](#Jain07) has argued that the following alternative perspective of composite fermions is more compelling and in any case more general and more expressive, as it neatly captures also the correct hierarchy of filling fractions $\nu = p/q$ with $p \gt 1$:
+But [Jain 1989](#Jain89), [1992](#Jain92), [2007](#Jain07) has argued that the following alternative perspective of composite *fermions* is more compelling and in any case more general and more expressive, as it neatly captures also the correct hierarchy of filling fractions $\nu = p/q$ with $p \gt 1$:

 First assume that the electrons each bind to $2m$ flux quanta ($m \in \mathbb{N}$) to make composite fermions, and *then* assume that these composite fermions *themselves* show an integer quantum Hall effect at filling number $p$, hence that there are $p$ such composite fermions for each *remaining* (unbound) flux quantum.